+Heating and hot water

+Repair category:

-Heating and hot water Repair category: 2 Notes: The boiler is in excess of 20 years old.
-We understand that it has been annually serviced and that a gas safety check will be carried out prior to sale.
-Any documentation in relation to its servicing history and safety check should ideally be made available.
-Should none be forthcoming, the system should be inspected by a suitably qualified Gas Safe registered engineer.
-The boiler is of an age where replacement parts may be harder to obtain.
+Notes: The central heating boiler has been installed in recent years.
+Any documentation in relation to the boiler's installation, available warranty and servicing history should ideally be made available.
+If none is forthcoming, the system should now be tested by a suitably qualified Gas Safe registered engineer.